2026 Legislative Priorities

 Automated License Plate Reader (ALPR)

-Public agencies throughout Washington are increasingly using automated license plate readers (ALPRs).
-These are cameras that scan and store license plate data from countless Washington drivers every day, allowing these agencies to know where people drive and when—and without their consent.
-Police and law enforcement departments throughout the country use ALPRs to conduct widespread surveillance of drivers.
+This bill limits use of surveillance technology like automated license plate readers (ALPRs).
+Public agencies throughout Washington are increasingly using ALPRs, cameras that scan and store license plate data from countless drivers every day, allowing these agencies to know where people drive and when—and without their consent.
+The bill regulates uses of ALPRs and the data captured, restricts the use of such devices, and limits data sharing.

 Independent Prosecutor